To the home of WP6 - Digital twin. A workpackage within SPoHF (Sustainable Production of Healthy Food).

 (AI-generated prototype)

-Time-lapse visualization of the microclimate around a single plant, to see how it changes over time and in response to actions taken.
+Time travel visualization of the microclimate around a single plant, to see how it changes over time and in response to actions taken.

 see architecture